huaminghuangtw/Today-I-Learned/posts/how-to-minimize-distractions-in-vs-code.md

   - https://stackoverflow.com/questions/50593516/colored-pixels-in-scrollbar-in-vs-code
 ---

-Today I found some ways to minimize distractions in VS Code.
+Today I learned how to minimize distractions in VS Code.

 # Use Zen Mode